Convexity on manifolds without focal points and applications: Some applications of convex functions in manifolds without focal points

 Hence $\lambda(s) \leq s$ or equivalently,

 The claim follows from \eqref{hessian of distance function}. \end{proof}

 We are now ready to prove the main spectral result of this section.
-The bounds on the Laplacian and the bilaplacian demanded below are satisfied if lower bounds on curvatures and derivatives of metric tensor are assumed.
+The bounds on the Laplacian and the bi-Laplacian demanded below are satisfied if lower bounds on curvatures and derivatives of metric tensor are assumed.
 It should be kept in mind that there exist Hadamard manifolds with pure point spectrum if the curvatures become unbounded.

 \begin{remark} Note that we adopt the convention of considering the Laplacian as a positive operator, in contrast to the convention used in \cite{Xavier:1988} for Hadamard manifolds.
-Consequently, certain inequalities in the subsequent theorem appear with opposite signs when compared to the corresponding proof in \cite{Xavier:1988}. \end{remark}
+Consequently, certain inequalities in the subsequent theorem appear with opposite signs. \end{remark}

 \begin{theorem} Let $M$ be a simply connected Riemannian manifold without focal points.
 Suppose there exists a point $p$ in $M$ such that the radial curvatures with respect to $p$ are nonpositive.
 If there exist constants $c_1,c_2>0$ such that $f$ and the Laplacian $\Delta$ satisfies \begin{enumerate} \item [(i)] $ \Delta f \geq - c_1 $ \item[(ii)] $\Delta^2 f \leq c_2 f^{-3}$ \end{enumerate} then the absolutely continuous spectrum of $\Delta$ is nontrivial.
-In fact, $(\alpha,\infty)$ is in the absolutely continuous part of the spectrum of $\Delta$ where $\alpha = \frac{3}{2}c_1+\frac{1}{4}c_2$ \end{theorem}
+In fact, $(\alpha,\infty)$ is in the absolutely continuous part of the spectrum of $\Delta$ where $\alpha = \frac{3}{2}c_1+\frac{1}{4}c_2$. \end{theorem}

 \begin{proof} Note that $\norm{\nabla f}$ is bounded.
 Since $M$ has nonpositive radial curvature at $p$, from Lemma \ref{hessian bounds} we obtain that $\mathrm{Hess}~r^2(p)$ is the Riemannian metric at $p$ and for any $p \neq q \in M$,